GoogleCloudPlatform/community/tutorials/system-v-ipc-on-php-runtime.md

 ---
 title: Using System V Shared Memory on the Google App Engine Flexible PHP Runtime
-description: Learn how to use System V shared memory in a PHP App Engine flexible environment app
+description: Learn how to use System V shared memory in a PHP App Engine flexible environment app.
 author: tmatsuo
 tags: App Engine Flexible, PHP
 date_published: 01/23/2017